kyleshank/kyleshank.com/source/2014-01-07-designing-logos.html.markdown

 It's supposed to remind you of an old broadcast microphone.
 Sometimes I look at it and it makes me think about a tree.
 Before I added the curved details in the center Amy thought it looked like a ribcage.

-FANS.FM is going to be a radio product so I wanted to the brand to evoke a time when radio was awesome.
+FANS.FM is going to be a radio product so I wanted the brand to evoke a time when radio was awesome.

 <img src="/images/fansfmLogoBrand.png">